deepset-ai/haystack-integrations/integrations/google-vertex-ai.md

 **Multimodality with `gemini-pro-vision`**

-To use `gemini-pro-vision` model for visual question answering, initialize a `GeminiGenerator` with `"gemini-pro-vision"` and `project_id`.
+To use `gemini-pro-vision` model for visual question answering, initialize a `VertexAIGeminiGenerator` with `"gemini-pro-vision"` and `project_id`.
 Then, run it with the images as well as the prompt:

 ```python
 import requests